wp-plugins/wp-ideal-image-slider/readme.txt

 == Description ==

 This is Responsive Simple WordPress Slider Plugin is written in Bxslider.js and with [wpideal_slider] shortcode.
-Which outputs a [slider] (http://bxslider.com/) from [stevenwanderski] (http://stevenwanderski.com/) using the shortcode '[wpideal_slider]'.

 = Shortcode Options =
 As of version 1.0, Please use '[wpideal_slider]' or `<?php echo do_shortcode('[wpideal_slider]'); ?>` shortcodes.